juliana-santana/juliana-santana/README.md

 ### Hi there sou Juliana Santana 👋

-- I'm a Quality Analyst Software and Tester.
+- I'm a Quality Analyst Software and Tester

 - 🔭 I'm working at Invillia as a Tests Analyst.

 - ⚡ Fun fact: I like to watch, chat with friends, study and always be aware of the news in the software quality market.

-- 🌱 I’m learning about API testing and improving my knowledge of automated testing.
+- 🌱 I’m improving my knowledge of automated testing.

 - 👯 Looking to collaborate with the community on software quality testing.